WiMoVE-OSS/docs/docs/architecture/index.md

 Central network functions like DHCP/DNS servers can also be deployed there.

 As a control plane, we use BGP EVPN.
-For more efficient route distribution, there is one **route reflectors** which peers with the gateway and all Access Points.
+For more efficient route distribution, there is one **route reflector** which peers with the gateway and all Access Points.
 It should be possible to use BGP topologies without a central route reflector or with multiple route reflectors, but we haven't tested them yet.

 ### Assigning Stations to Overlay Networks